fidelsteiner/HiAVAL/README.md

 ![alt text](https://github.com/fidelsteiner/HiAVAL/blob/master/HiAVALLogo.png?raw=true)
 Avalanches in high mountain Asia

-This database includes recorded avalanche events in high mountain Asia, documented in XXX.
+This database includes recorded avalanche events in high mountain Asia, documented in https://doi.org/10.5194/nhess-2022-287.
 Events are quality controlled up to 2021/07/31, events after that date visible in the database need cross validation.

 The database includes a file for general avalanche events with noteable impacts ('HiAVALDB.csv'; Metadata under 'HiAVALDB_Metadata.txt') as well as casualties from high altitude mountaineering sorted by peak attempted (not specifiying individual events; 'HiAVALclimDB.csv').

+The database is visualized on https://experience.arcgis.com/experience/cf2ac60cac6c4a94b4a1cdf09d74aba5 where data can also be downloaded.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]